 To further strengthen the Group’s compliance activities, the CSR Committee, chaired by the president, deliberates the Fundamental Compliance Policies, which are subject to approval by the Board of Directors.
-In addition, the Compliance Sub-committee supervises compliance activities group wide, and conducts activities to highlight the importance of compliance as a fundamental aspect of our corporate culture.
+In addition, the Compliance Sub-committee supervises compliance activities Group-wide, and conducts activities to highlight the importance of compliance as a fundamental aspect of our corporate culture.

-SEKISUI CHEMICAL maintains a company wide risk management structure for integrated management of measures to prevent risk events from occurring (risk management) and to respond with risk events occur (crisis management).
-The Risk Management Group of the Human Resources Department maintains and refines the risk management structure and disseminates information to all directors, executive officers, and employees of the Company and the Group companies.
+SEKISUI CHEMICAL maintains a companywide risk management structure for integrated management of measures to prevent risk events from occurring (risk management) and to respond with risk events occur (crisis management).
+The Risk Management Group of the Human Resources Department maintains and refines the risk management structure and disseminates information to all Directors, Executive Officers, and employees of the Company and the Group companies.

-Crisis management activities are carried out following the SEKISUI CHEMICAL Group Crisis Management Guidelines.
+Crisis management activities are carried out following SEKISUI CHEMICAL Group Crisis Management Guidelines.
 Risk management officers of each department regularly hold crisis management liaison meetings to research incidents and reinforce practices.

-The Company’s overseas crisis management activities are overseen by the Global Crisis Management Office and Regional Crisis Management Responsibility in each of the Company’s nine regions in line with the SEKISUI CHEMICAL Group Global Crisis Management Guidelines.
+The Company’s overseas crisis management activities are overseen by the Global Crisis Management Office and Regional Crisis Management Responsibility in each of the Company’s nine regions in line with SEKISUI CHEMICAL Group Global Crisis Management Guidelines.

 Information Disclosure and Communication with Stakeholders

 In order to deepen mutual trust with all of our shareholders, we believe it is important not only to actively disclose information in a timely and appropriate manner, but also to enhance two-way communications with our shareholders.
 To steadily put this belief into practice throughout the Group, we established the “Principle of Corporate Information Disclosure” in December 2005 and simultaneously, beefed up our internal information disclosure framework.
 For instance, we have set up the “Corporate Information Disclosure Regulations” which specify the content and system of disclosure.
-In order to pursue this principle further, that is to actively disclose more information, since fiscal year 2006 we have been holding meetings with the staff who are responsible for information disclosure at the respective divisions.
+In order to pursue this principle further, that is to actively disclose more information, since fiscal 2006 we have been holding meetings with the staff who are responsible for information disclosure at the respective divisions.